 The Impact of Retaliation on Your Case’s Value

-Adding a retaliation claim fundamentally increases the value of your FMLA case because it demonstrates your employer’s bad faith.
-Juries and judges tend to look unfavorably on companies that punish employees for exercising their legal rights.
-A severe violation, like a wrongful termination in response to an FMLA request, often leads to a higher settlement.
-The potential for liquidated damages also gives your attorney significant leverage during negotiations.
-Unless your employer can prove they made an honest, good-faith mistake, these double damages are often automatically awarded when retaliation is proven.
-This financial risk makes employers more likely to offer a fair settlement rather than take their chances at trial.
+Adding a retaliation claim can increase the value of your FMLA case because it shows your employer may have acted in bad faith.
+Juries and judges tend to look unfavorably on companies that punish employees for exercising legal rights.
+A severe violation, like a wrongful termination in response to an FMLA request, often creates more settlement leverage than a paperwork dispute with limited wage loss.
+The potential for liquidated damages, attorney’s fees, and reputational risk can also give your attorney more room to negotiate.
+The stronger your documents and timeline, the harder it may be for the employer to dismiss the case as a misunderstanding.

 What to Expect from the FMLA Settlement Process